drbashar315/IA628/README.md

 # I'm still working on it.
-Will finish by 7th May 10:PM
+Will finish by 7th May 10:00 PM